windingwind/zotero-actions-tags/README.md

 You can use the following variables in the script:

 - `item`: The target item.
 Might be `undefined` if the action is triggered by an event that doesn't have a target item, e.g. shortcut in the Zotero client without selecting an item.
+(Not available in `programStartup`, `mainWindowLoad`, and `mainWindowUnload` event)

 <details style="text-indent: 4em">
 <summary>Examples with item</summary>